Face Anti-Spoofing by Learning Polarization Cues in a Real-World Scenario: Conclusion

 \section{Conclusion}

 In this paper, we propose a polarization face anti-spoofing (PAAS) method using a deep learning computational model to learn physical cues in polarization images.
-Because polarization reveals the information of shape, material, roughness and other attributes of an object, it is difficult to imitate or change.
-Combining optimized CNN algorithm with the new on-chip four-directional polarization image sensor, our PAAS system is able to realize realtime detection of a variety of face spoofing attacks in a real-world scenario.
-We introduce the Face-DOLP dataset which is a face polarization image dataset for biometric liveness detection research.
-Finally, the powerful generalization ability of this method is verified by detecting unknown faces which outperforms traditional algorithms after learning very limited amount of training data.
 In future research, we will further investigate the relationship between face physical characteristics and polarization information by interpreting the learning mechanism inside the convolutional neural network of the proposed PAAS method.
 It is also expected to challenge our method with vivid mask attacks using low cost polarization imaging hardware other than the sony sensor off the shelf.